w3f/General-Grants-Program/grants/accepted_grant_applications.md

 # Accepted Grant Applications [WIP!] <!-- omit in toc -->

-This page gives an overview of accepted grants and a link to their GitHubs.
-Keep in mind that not all of the accepted grants have already delivered software.
+This page gives an overview of accepted grants, their progress and a link to their GitHubs. **You should be aware that the grant application itself is often an independent project, that is unrelated to other work done by the teams.** The page also lists terminations which happened due to a breach of the rules of the grants program.
+Furthermore, grant teams might have decided to stop working on the grant (not necessarily the project itself) for various reasons that are not reflected in this sheet.

 ---